-Anglo-Saxon culture of Britain.
+The generations and branches of the Hoggass family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Hoggass comes from the baptismal name Roger which was nicknamed Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hoggass family

 The surname Hoggass was first found in Lincolnshire where Hogge (with no forename) was recorded in the Feet of Fines for 1208 and later in the Curia Regis Rolls for Cumberland in 1212.
 These entries may be for the same person or not.
 William Hogge was listed in Cornwall in 1297 and Alicia Hogges was listed in the Subsidy Rolls for Somerset in 1327.
 Robert Hogge was listed in the Assize Rolls for Lancashire in 1284.

 In Yorkshire, the first records of the name were found in the Yorkshire Poll Tax Rolls of 1379.
 That rolls had a multitude of listings including: Johannes Hodgeson; Thomas Hogge; Johannes Hoggeson; Ebbota Hoggese, and Ricardus Hoge.
 The last entry was listed as a servant of Roger (Hodge.)